peter-leonov/introscope/README.md

 });
 ```

+## What so special?

+Intoscope is yet another mocking tool, but with much higher level of control, isolation and performance:

+*   faster with a fresh module in each test: no need to reset mocks, spies, state, etc;
+*   faster module loading: remove any heavy import on the fly;
+*   intercept any top level variable definition: crucial for higher order functions;
+*   spy or mock with any tool: `introscope()` returns a plain JS object;
+*   easy to use: optimized for Jest and provides well fitting tooling;
+*   simple to hack: just compose the factory function with you plugin.

 ## Description

 **TL;DR;** no need to export all the functions/variables of your module just to make it testable, Introscope does it automatically by changing the module source on the fly in testing environment.